MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **PrimaryDiskType** – Whether the primary storage device is a solid-state drive or a rotational drive and its rotation speed if applicable. (macOS/iOS only)

-- **PrivateCommitUsageMB** – The Commit Charge (i.e., the amount of memory that the memory manager has committed for this process) in megabytes for this process.
+- **PrivateCommitUsageMB** – The Commit Charge (for example, the amount of memory that the memory manager has committed for this process) in megabytes for this process.
 (Windows only)

 - **PrivateCommitUsagePeakMB** - The largest Commit Charge in megabytes ever for this process.
 (Windows only)